 Other ways to make money with animals

-The six ideas in this post are probably the easiest and fastest ways to make money working with animals.
-I’ve mainly focused on ways to make money with dogs and cats, as these are the most popular pets.
+I’ve mainly focused on ways to make money with dogs and cats in this post, as these are the most popular pets.

 But if you love all members of the animal kingdom, think big – there are endless ways to get paid working with pets!